mastinux/bgp-man-in-the-middle/README.md

 |AS40	|AS100|
 |AS100	|AS10, AS20, AS200|

 Gli AS30 e AS40 suppongono che la rete 10.200.0.0/24 sia ospitata dall'AS100.
-Quindi il traffico in partenza da AS30 e AS40 destinato alla rete 10.200.0.0/24 viene inoltrato verso l'AS100, che lo gestirà usando la rotta statica e la regola di NAT inoltrandolo verso l'AS10.
+Quindi il traffico in partenza da AS30 e AS40 destinato alla rete 10.200.0.0/24 viene inoltrato verso l'AS100, che lo gestirà usando la rotta statica.

 Gli host vittime non notano nessun cambiamento nella lunghezza del path per raggiungere la rete obiettivo in AS200, ma solo un incremento di latenza.